muppin/mastering-DevOps/Interview Questions/Manju_Uppin.md

 - what are the security services u have used in AWS?
 - what are the different types of aws services you have used?

-## Nielson Holdings

-- Introduce yourself?
-- in Terraform, how do you store secrects and sensitive data?
-- what are your day to day activities, can you brief me about?
-- can you explain me the terraform commands that you use on daily basis?
-- can you tell me about what are terraform providers and what all terraform providers that you have used?
-- can you explain me about your application architecture?
-- explain Route53 in AWS?
-- explain VPC peering, how do you accomplish?
-- write a program to sort numbers in python?
-- explain a CI/CD pipeline that you have implemented?
-- write a shell script to reverse a string?
-- how do you build a microservices architecture in aws using Terraform?
-- what is Helm Chart? can you explain me about helm commands that you used?
-- how Helm charts are useful in the organisation?
-- how do you perform updates in aws when new versions are rolled out?
-- have you used boto3 SDK, explain me the task involved in that?
-- Explain me about the different layers of Lambda function?
-- what is service mesh in kubernetes?

 ## Opstree technical